blackanthony14/blackanthony14/README.md

 - 🌱 I’m currently learning Php, Dart, React and also finishig a course of JS
 - 👯 I’m looking to collaborate on App development and web development.
 - 🤔 I’m looking for help with Experience
-- 💬 Ask me about Anything, If I dont I dont know it be sure Ill learn only to explain it.
+- 💬 Ask me about Anything, If I dont know it be sure Ill learn only to explain it.
 - 📫 How to reach me: anthony.duffian@gmail.com
 - ⚡ Fun fact: I dont like front-end but teachers says that im good at it.